1991 PORSCHE 964 CARRERA CUP

 François Fiat continued to race in this Porsche 964 Carrera Cup until at least 1994.
 It was then acquired by a certain Mr. Colin who kept it until 2003, when it was acquired by IMSA Performance in Rouen, the firm managed by Raymond Narac and Franck Rava.
 It was then sold to its current owner in 2019 after undergoing a major overhaul for a total of nearly 25,000 Euros (invoices available), carried out by IMSA Performance.

 This Porsche 964 Carrera Cup is in a very good state of presentation and operation.
-It’s eligible for a very large number of historic races, in particular the Masters Endurance Legends in both Europe and the United States, the Endurance Racing Legends by Peter Auto, and the Le Mans Classic.
+It’s eligible for a very large number of historic races, in particular the Masters Endurance Legends in both Europe and the United States, The Gulf Classic series in Dubai, the Endurance Racing Legends by Peter Auto, and the Le Mans Classic.